Sequential Change Detection Under Markov Setup With Unknown Prechange And Postchange Distributions: Preliminaries

-Strongly pointwise universal (2.5) codes satisfy this condition which is called 1-quick universal by Jacob \cite{jacob2010}, for every source in the class \( \mathcal{M} \).For Markov sources upto a fixed order, the existence of codes that satisfy all these conditions are known(Lempel-Ziv codes (LZ-77, LZ-78) \cite{zivlempel1977,zivlempel1978} and the Context Tree Weighting code) \cite{willems1995} and we consider such codes only in our paper.
+Strongly pointwise universal codes (3) satisfy this condition which is called 1-quick universal by Jacob \cite{jacob2010}, for every source in the class \( \mathcal{M} \).
+For Markov sources upto a fixed order, the existence of codes that satisfy conditions (3) and (5) are known (Lempel-Ziv codes (LZ-77, LZ-78) \cite{zivlempel1977,zivlempel1978} and the Context Tree Weighting code \cite{willems1995} ) and we consider such codes only in our paper.
+The divergence rate for two stationary processes $\mu$ and $\nu$ is defined as,